Two Fronts

 “Three meters past the shutoff.
 Overhead.”

-He went through the hatch into section three.
-The storage racks were against the port wall, bolted down, half-empty because the community had already pulled most of the supplies aft during the first evacuation.
-He moved the racks.
+Section three.
+The storage racks were latched to the port wall, half-empty.
+He moved them.
 The service crawl hatch was behind them, stenciled with a faded identifier he didn’t bother reading.

 He opened the hatch.